ThomasBisset/RollBot/readme.md

     $ python3 rollboy.py roll -x 4 -d 4
     [3, 1, 3, 2]

-At the moment this works for `roll`, `flip` and `rps` but does not work for Russian Roulette as intended.
+At the moment this works for `roll`, `flip` and `rps` but does not work for `rr` or `deck` as intended.
 For example:

     $ python3 rollbot.py rr -x 6
     ['* click *', '* BANG! *', '* click *', '* click *', '* BANG! *', '* click *']

 I plan on correcting this behaviour so that "follow-up games" work as they might in the real world (except with less lethality, obviously!)

+For the deck of cards, the card is always the same:

+    $ python3 rollbot.py deck -x 3
+    ['10 of Spades', '10 of Spades', '10 of Spades']

 `-h` displays these commands as well, should you ever need it.